erigontech/erigon/README.md

   During MinGW's compiler detection phase some temporary executables are generated to test compiler capabilities.
 It's been reported some anti-virus programs detect those files as possibly infected by `Win64/Kryptic.CIS` trojan horse (or a variant of it).
 Although those are false positives we have no control over 100+ vendors of security products for Windows and their respective detection algorythms and we understand this might make your experience with Windows builds uncomfortable.
-To workaround the issue you might either set exlusions for your antivirus specifically for `ethdb\mdbx\dist\CMakeFiles` folder or you can run erigon on Docker or WSL
+To workaround the issue you might either set exlusions for your antivirus specifically for `build\bin\mdbx\CMakeFiles` sub-folder of the cloned repo or you can run erigon using the following other two options

 * Use Docker :  see [docker-compose.yml](./docker-compose.yml)